-- (1)In the second half of 2006, the Company was no longer able to participate in and control or understand the operations of PT Ve Wong Budi Indonesia, and the Company has indeed lost control of PT Ve Wong Budi Indonesia. - (2) The Company invested in PT Ve Wong Budi Indonesia may suffer losses or damages, and whether it is likely to incur contingent liabilities, after consulting with legal experts to issue an opinion that: the company's obligations are limited to the amount of capital contributed and not exceeding the shareholders' assets. - (3) The book balance of investment in PT Ve Wong Budi Indonesia, capital loans and advances to PT Ve Wong Budi Indonesia has all been reduced to zero in 2006. - (4) PT Ve Wong Budi Indonesia was approved by the local court to conduct statutory liquidation procedures, and the Indonesian shareholders handled the liquidation matters in August 2015. - 2.In addition to the above items, the investment using the equity method and its share of profits and losses and other comprehensive profits and losses are listed above, including The World Champion Co., Ltd. Summit Industrial Co., Ltd. Saigon Ve Wong Co., Ltd. Thai Fermentation Industry Co., Ltd. Ve Wong International Ltd., Tai Ve Corporation, Best Founder Corporation, Green TFL Co., Ltd., Koh Kong Sugar Industry Co., Ltd. and Hughes Biotechnology Co., Ltd. Calculate and recognize based on the financial statements audited by independent Auditors' report.
+- (1)In the second half of 2006, the Company was no longer able to participate in and control or understand the operations of PT Ve Wong Budi Indonesia, and the Company has indeed lost control of PT Ve Wong Budi Indonesia. - (2) The Company invested in PT Ve Wong Budi Indonesia may suffer losses or damages, and whether it is likely to incur contingent liabilities, after consulting with legal experts to issue an opinion that: the company's obligations are limited to the amount of capital contributed and not exceeding the shareholders' assets. - (3) The book balance of investment in PT Ve Wong Budi Indonesia, capital loans and advances to PT Ve Wong Budi Indonesia has all been reduced to zero in 2006. - (4) PT Ve Wong Budi Indonesia was approved by the local court to conduct statutory liquidation procedures, and the Indonesian shareholders handled the liquidation matters in August 2015. - 2.In addition to the above items, the investment using the equity method and its share of profits and losses and other comprehensive profits and losses are listed above, in 2022 including The World Champion Co., Ltd. Summit Industrial Co., Ltd. Saigon Ve Wong Co., Ltd. Thai Fermentation Industry Co., Ltd. Ve Wong International Ltd., Tai Ve Corporation, Best Founder Corporation, Green TFL Co., Ltd., and Hughes Biotechnology Co., Ltd. Calculate and recognize based on the financial statements audited by independent Auditors' report. the investment using the equity method and its share of profits and losses and other comprehensive profits and losses are listed above, and in 2021 including The World Champion Co., Ltd. Summit Industrial Co., Ltd. Saigon Ve Wong Co., Ltd. Thai Fermentation Industry Co., Ltd. Ve Wong International Ltd., Tai Ve Corporation, Best Founder Corporation, Green TFL Co., Ltd. Thai Fermentation Industry Co., Ltd. We Wong International Ltd., Tai Ve Corporation, Best Founder Corporation, Green TFL Co., Ltd. We Wong Sugar Industry Co., Ltd. and Hughes Biotechnology Co., Ltd. Calculate and recognize based on the financial statements audited by independent Auditors' report.
 For the share of profits and losses of subsidiaries, and associates accounted for using the equity method, please refer to Attached Table VI.